 How Does My Rental Income Affect the Price of my Rent Protection Insurance?

 Another important factor in determining the price of your policy will be the amount of rental income that you receive each month from the property.
 The vast majority of insurance providers will structure their rent protection insurance prices in bands according to how much rental income you receive.
 For example, if you receive less than £1,500 per month, you will probably be in one of the lower bands and will therefore be able to get a cheaper price for your policy.
 If, however, you own a luxury high-end property in a high-value area like central London, you will most likely find yourself placed in one of the highest price brackets and will end up paying significantly more for your policy.

-As an example, TheHouseShop’s Rent Protection Insurance starts at £149 for a 12-month policy if your rental income for the property is under £2,500 per month.
-However, if you own a property with a monthly rental income of £15,000 (that must be one hell of a property!), then you would end up paying £790 for an identical 12 month Rent Protection Insurance policy.
+As an example, TheHouseShop’s Rent Guarantee Insurance starts at £15 per month for a 12-month policy.
+However, if you own a property with a monthly rental income of £15,000 (that must be one hell of a property!), then you would end up paying a significant amount more per month for an identical 12 month Rent Protection Insurancepolicy.

 If you’re thinking about renting out a property that isn’t already on the market, you can use a free online rental calculator to work out how much rent you should charge for any property in the UK just by entering the postcode and a few extra details.
 Once you’ve got your rental valuation you can look up the pricing bands for different rental protection insurance products and work out how much you would have to pay to get rent guarantee insurance for that particular property.
 This can be a handy trick when planning out your budget and finances for a potential new BTL investment.
 But of course you will need to factor in all the other expenses like your mortgage payments, tenant-find services, management fees (unless you want to do it yourself) etc. alongside the cost of rent protection insurance before you make a decision.